 Every person can do their part.
 Here are the best practices recommended by the CDC for staying healthy and keeping the people around you safe.

 In the best-case scenario, CDC interventions will minimize the spread and severity of the coronavirus.
 However, individuals can take preventative action to keep themselves and the people around them healthy.

 This is the most important step that anyone can take to keep themselves healthy and to prevent the spread of germs.
 Hand washing should last a minimum of 20 seconds and should include vigorous scrubbing with warm water and antibacterial soap.
 After, dry hands with a clean towel or let them air dry.
-You should wash hands after trips to the bathroom, before preparing or eating food, and after contact with public spaces like transportation, doorknobs, railings, elevator buttons, etc.
+You should wash hands after grocery runs, socially distant outings, and trips to the bathroom; before preparing or eating food; and after contact with public spaces like doorknobs, staircase railings, elevator buttons, transportation, etc.

 In addition to washing your hands, the CDC says you should sanitize the surfaces and items you come into contact with throughout the day.
 This includes your phone, computer keyboard, countertops, tables, desks, remote controls, toys for kids and pets, touchscreens, etc.

 4. Avoid anyone who is sneezing or coughing

 Don’t worry about being rude; step as far away as possible from anyone exhibiting unhealthy symptoms like coughing, sneezing, or sniffling.
 Even if they aren’t sick with a serious infection, their germs can lower your immunity.
 And if you’re sick, stay home.